Can I Work With An Expired Green Card? Key Points

 Can I Work If My Conditional Green Card Expires?

-If you are a conditional permanent resident and your Green Card expires, you lose your conditional status and may be deported from the U.S. as a result.
+If you are a conditional permanent resident and your Green Card expires, you will lose your conditional status and may be deported from the U.S.

 To maintain the right to live and work in the U.S. and avoid the risk of being placed in removal proceedings, make sure to apply for Green Card renewal within 90 days prior to the date your conditional Green Card expires.